-It is unfortunate but sometimes parents in a divorce or a custody case still refuse to get along even after a final decree.
+Enforcing Child Custody and Visitation in Family Court is very common.
+It’s unfortunate but sometimes parents in a divorce or a custody case refuse to get along even after a final decree.
 It is especially terrible when one parent uses a minor child as a bargaining chip to get what they want.
-Reasons can be as simple as getting into disagreement, failure to pay child support, a perceptual danger to the child.
+Reasons can be as simple as getting into a disagreement, failure to pay child support, a perceptual danger to the child.
 Other reasons include jealousy when one parent has moved on and started a new relationship.

-Child Support and Withholding Visitation:
+Child Support and Withholding Visitation

-Enforcing Child Custody and Visitation Expedited Hearing:
+Enforcing Custody and Visitation

-Consequences of Not Following Visitation Orders:
+Consequences of Violating Visitation Orders